jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Getting-Started/Connect-Instances.md

 In the instance details, instances can be connected with Web-cli provided that a password has been set for this instance.
 Web-cli cannot be used without a password.
 For the purpose of security, please disable the password-free and set a password before using Redis Web Cli.
 ![Webcli](https://github.com/jdcloudcom/cn/blob/master/image/Redis/webcli.png)

+# Test Connectivity

+Please use a standard redis-cli tool to test connectivity, and use the command redis-cli -h [host] ping to view if it is connected

+(Note: For Redis 4.0, please test the connectivity by this way.
+You cannot test it by directly sending the ping command)